 If people part with money for your product and you can get some sales for the idea, then you have an indication that this is an idea that will sell.

-It is so tempting to follow models and ideas of what other entrepreneurs have created – and that can be a great starting point to help brainstorm some ideas – but we all bring a different set of skills, experiences, and benefits to our work as entrepreneurs.
+It is so tempting to follow models and ideas of what other small businesses have created – and that can be a great starting point to help brainstorm some ideas – but we all bring a different set of skills, experiences, and benefits to our work.

-So, make sure that you are really working in your own unique zone of genius which will be something that sustains you for the long term.
+So, make sure that you are really working in your own unique zone of genius which will sustain you for the long term.

 If you are creating products that you are no longer feel passionate about, this will be reflected in the way that you communicate about them, in your level of service to your customers, and in the end results of reduced sales.